microsoft/Multiverso/binding/python/docs/TUTORIAL.md

 # How to write python code with multiverso
 1. You could start with the [test example](../multiverso/tests/test_multiverso.py) to learn the basic use of multiverso apis.
-2. After understanding the basic use of multiverso apis, you can test and run the [examples](../examples/).
-The original code links are written at the beginning of them.
-You can compare the multiverso version with the original ones to find the differences.
-The places need to be modified to use multiverso are all inserted comments like `# MULTIVERSO: XXX`
+1. Try the [examples](../examples/): The links of the original version are listed at the header part.
+All the modifications are commented with `# MULTIVERSO: XXX` and you can compare them with the original one.

-Here is a typical example of python code with multvierso.
+Here is a typical usage of multiverso python binding.
 ```python
 # import multiverso.
 import multiverso as mv